mami-project/mplane-protocol/draft-trammell-mplane-protocol.md

 The `export` section contains a URL or partial URL for indirect export.
 Its meaning depends on the kind and verb of the message:

-- For capabilities with the `collect` verb, the `export` section contains the URL of the collector which can accept indirect export for the schema defined by the `parameters` and `results` sections of the capability, using the protocol identified by the URL's schema.
+- For Capabilities with the `collect` verb, the `export` section contains the URL of the collector which can accept indirect export for the schema defined by the `parameters` and `results` sections of the Capability, using the protocol identified by the URL's schema.

-- For capabilities with any verb other than `collect`, the `export` section contains either the URL of a collector to which the component can indirectly export results, or a URL schema identifying a protocol over which the component can export to arbitrary collectors.
+- For Capabilities with any verb other than `collect`, the `export` section contains either the URL of a collector to which the Component can indirectly export results, or a URL schema identifying a protocol over which the Component can export to arbitrary collectors.
-- For specifications with any verb other than `collect`, the `export` section contains the URL of a collector to which the component should indirectly export results.
-A receipt will be returned for such specifications.
+- For Specifications with any verb other than `collect`, the `export` section contains the URL of a collector to which the Component should indirectly export results.
+A receipt will be returned for such Specifications.

-If a component can indirectly export or indirectly collect using multiple protocols, each of those protocols must be identified by its own capability; capabilities with an `export` section can only be used by specifications with a matching `export` section.
+If a Component can indirectly export or indirectly collect using multiple protocols, each of those protocols must be identified by its own Capability; Capabilities with an `export` section can only be used by Specifications with a matching `export` section.

 ### Link

-The `link` section contains the URL to which messages in the next step in the workflow (i.e. a specification for a capability, a result or receipt for a specification) can be sent, providing indirection.
+The `link` section contains the URL to which messages in the next step in the workflow (i.e. a Specification for a Capability, a Result or receipt for a Specification) can be sent, providing indirection.
 The link URL must currently have the schema `wss`, and refers to the URL to which to initiate a connection.

-If present in a capability, the client must send specifications for the given capability to the component at the URL given in order to use the capability, connecting to the URL if no connection is currently established.
-If present in a specification, the component must send results for the given specification back to the client at the URL given, connecting to the URL if no connection is currently established.
+If present in a Capability, the Client must send Specifications for the given Capability to the Component at the URL given in order to use the Capability, connecting to the URL if no connection is currently established.
+If present in a Specification, the Component must send Results for the given Specification back to the Client at the URL given, connecting to the URL if no connection is currently established.

 ### Token

 The `token` section contains an arbitrary string by which a message may be identified in subsequent communications in an abbreviated fashion.
-Unlike labels, tokens are not necessarily intended to be human-readable; instead, they provide a way to reduce redundancy on the wire by replacing the parameters, metadata, and results sections in messages within a workflow, at the expense of requiring more state at clients and components.
+Unlike labels, tokens are not necessarily intended to be human-readable; instead, they provide a way to reduce redundancy on the wire by replacing the parameters, metadata, and results sections in messages within a workflow, at the expense of requiring more state at Clients and Components.
 Their use is optional.

-Tokens are scoped to the association between the component and client in which they are first created; i.e., at a component, the token will be associated with the client's identity, and vice-versa at a client.
-Tokens should be created with sufficient entropy to avoid collision from independent processes at the same client or token reuse in the case of client or component state loss at restart.
+Tokens are scoped to the association between the Component and Client in which they are first created; i.e., at a Component, the token will be associated with the Client's identity, and vice-versa at a Client.
+Tokens should be created with sufficient entropy to avoid collision from independent processes at the same Client or token reuse in the case of Client or Component state loss at restart.

-If a capability contains a token, it may be subsequently withdrawn by the same component using a withdrawal containing the token instead of the parameters, metadata, and results sections.
+If a Capability contains a token, it may be subsequently withdrawn by the same Component using a withdrawal containing the token instead of the parameters, metadata, and results sections.

-If a specification contains a token, it may be answered by the component with a receipt containing the token instead of the parameters, metadata, and results sections.
-A specification containing a token may likewise be interrupted by the client with an interrupt containing the token.
-A component must not answer a specification with a token with a receipt or result containing a different token, but the token may be omitted in subsequent receipts and results.
+If a Specification contains a token, it may be answered by the Component with a receipt containing the token instead of the parameters, metadata, and results sections.
+A Specification containing a token may likewise be interrupted by the Client with an interrupt containing the token.
+A Component must not answer a Specification with a token with a receipt or Result containing a different token, but the token may be omitted in subsequent receipts and Results.

-If a receipt contains a token, it may be redeemed by the same client using a redemption containing the token instead of the parameters, metadata, and results sections.
+If a receipt contains a token, it may be redeemed by the same Client using a redemption containing the token instead of the parameters, metadata, and results sections.

-When grouping multiple results from a repeating specification into an envelope, the envelope may contain the token of the repeating specification.

 ### Contents